csalbut/etc/.etc/tonidoplug.md

 pacman -Syu
 ```

-In my setup, the green disk spins down every few minutes, only to be spun up again in a second.
-And while doing that, the disk head makes a disturbing 'click' sound.
-To prevent excessive wear of the disk, disable automatic spin-downs.
+WD Green disks have a "feature" making them park their heads a [bit too frequent](https://forums.freenas.org/index.php?threads/hacking-wd-greens-and-reds-with-wdidle3-exe.18171/) for server use.
+Parking the head comes also with a disturbing 'click' sound.
+To prevent excessive wear of the disk, change the head retraction settings.

-Monitor spin-down counter with
+Monitor head retraction counter with
 ```
 pacman -S smartmontools
 smartctl -A /dev/sda | grep -i load_cycle_count